 In a previous article, we looked at the different business models that startups can adopt.
-This time, we would like to concentrate on Different Types of Digital Marketplaces.
+This time, we would like to concentrate on Different Types of Marketplaces in the digital world including horizontal marketplaces and vertical marketplaces.

 One of the options available to you is a marketplace.